CDRT/docs/bios/settings/thinkstation/devices.md

 <details><summary>Card Reader</summary>

-Whether Card Reader will be available in OS.
+Whether card reader will be available in OS.

 Options: